munificent/game-programming-patterns/book/introduction.markdown

 The second part, ["Design Patterns Revisited"](design-patterns-revisited.html), goes through a handful of patterns from the Gang of Four book.
 With each one, I give my spin on it and how I think it relates to game programming.

 Finally, the last part is the real meat of the book.
 It presents thirteen new design patterns that I've found in games.
-They're grouped into four sections: [Sequencing Patterns](sequencing-patterns.html), [Behavioral Patterns](behavioral-patterns.html), [Decoupling Patterns](decoupling-patterns.html), and [Optimization Patterns](optimization-patterns.html).
+They're grouped into four sections: [Sequencing Patterns](sequencing-patterns.html), [Behavioral Patterns](behavioral-patterns.html), [Decoupling Patterns](decoupling-patterns.html), and [Паттерны оптимизации](optimization-patterns.html).

 Each pattern within these sections is described using a consistent structure so that you can use this book as a reference and quickly